lesgourg/class_public/doc/input/chap3.md

 In `class`, each of these steps is associated with a structure:

-1. `struct precision`   for input precision parameters (input physical paramaters are dispatched among the other structures listed below)
+1. `struct precision`   for input precision parameters (input physical parameters are dispatched among the other structures listed below)
 2. `struct background`  for cosmological background,
 3. `struct thermo`      for thermodynamics,
 4. `struct perturbs`    for source functions,